Organic farming: Methods

 Organic farming methods combine scientific knowledge of ecology and some modern technology with traditional farming practices based on naturally occurring biological processes.
 Organic farming methods are studied in the field of agroecology.
 While conventional agriculture uses synthetic pesticides and water-soluble synthetically purified fertilizers, organic farmers are restricted by regulations to using natural pesticides and fertilizers.
 An example of a natural pesticide is pyrethrin, which is found naturally in the Chrysanthemum flower.
 The principal methods of organic farming include crop rotation, green manures and compost, biological pest control, and mechanical cultivation.
 These measures use the natural environment to enhance agricultural productivity: legumes are planted to fix nitrogen into the soil, natural insect predators are encouraged, crops are rotated to confuse pests and renew soil, and natural materials such as potassium bicarbonate and mulches are used to control disease and weeds.
 Genetically modified seeds and animals are excluded.

 While organic is fundamentally different from conventional because of the use of carbon-based fertilizers compared with highly soluble synthetic based fertilizers and biological pest control instead of synthetic pesticides, organic farming and large-scale conventional farming are not entirely mutually exclusive.
 Many of the methods developed for organic agriculture have been borrowed by more conventional agriculture.
 For example, Integrated Pest Management is a multifaceted strategy that uses various organic methods of pest control whenever possible, but in conventional farming could include synthetic pesticides only as a last resort.
+Examples of beneficial insects that are used in organic farming include ladybugs and lacewings, both of which feed on aphids.
+The use of IPM lowers the possibility of pest developing resistance to pesticides that are applied to crops.